XDargu/FrameByFrame/usage/settings.markdown

 ## Recording
  - **Remove old frames**: If enabled, old frames will automatically be removed when recording.
  - **Frame remval threshold**: Controls how many frames to keep when automatically removing old frames.
+ - **Update frame on removal**: If enabled, the current frame will be refreshed when removed.

 ## Comments
  - **Show comments**: If enabled, comments will be displayed on the timeline.